laher/goxc/README.md

 		go get github.com/laher/goxc

- 3. *Optional*: to pre-build the toolchains for all platforms:
+ 3. a. *Optional*: to pre-build the toolchains for all platforms:

 		goxc -t

+    b. *OSX Users Only*: With homebrew installed you will need to do the following:

+		brew tap homebrew/versions
+		brew install apple-gcc42
+		CC=`brew list apple-gcc42 | grep bin/gcc-4.2` goxc -t

-	* Note that this step is now optional, because goxc now builds/rebuilds the cross-compiler toolchains automatically, as necessary)
+	* Note that this step is now optional (for Linux and Windows users), because goxc now builds/rebuilds the cross-compiler toolchains automatically, as necessary).
 	* Also note that building the toolchain takes a while.
 Cross-compilation itself is quite fast.

 Basic Usage